YinKharShin/Data-Mining-Project/README.md

 # Data-Mining-Project

-This is a Data Mining group assignment, entitled: Evaluating Telco Campaign Performance and Predicting Campaign Offer Takers.
+This is a Data Mining group assignment using Talend and SAS ENterprise Miner software, entitled: Evaluating Telco Campaign Performance and Predicting Campaign Offer Takers.

 The analysis goals are: